TyrangYang/TyrangYang_blog_jekyll/_posts/2019-07-31-containers.md

 Deque provide Random Access Iterator but it iterator is not same with vector and very complicated.
 If want **sort** deque, copy to vector, sort and copy back.

-When deque space has been filled, it will connect a contnuous space.
-Therefore, deque use saperate continuous linear space.
+When deque space has been filled, it will connect a continuous space.
+Therefore, deque use separate continuous linear space.

 Deque structure:
 ![deque]({{site.url}}{{site.baseurl}}/public/images/2019-7-31-containers/map.png)